 You've done the back-to-school shopping.
 New backpacks are filled with clean notebooks and sharpened pencils.
 New outfits and old favorites hang freshly laundered in the closet.
 And if you're lucky then your kiddos are freshly showered too (who are we kidding, right?).
 You've prepared as best you can and now it's time to send your kids back to school.
 Well, these first day of school activities can help with that.

 Whether you're an emotional mess over sending your little one to preschool or kindergarten for the first time or you're bursting with pride over your older child's independence, the first day of school is special for everyone in the family.
-So why not celebrate it?
-Read on to discover 10 fun first day of school activities you can turn into family traditions to ensure a happy first day of school for all.
+A new adventure awaits and these first day of school activities are the best way to celebrate it.
+Who knows, this might be the start of first day of school traditions!

 Is there a certain breakfast meal your family loves?
 Start the school year off right with your kid's favorite meal.
 Whip up those famous banana pancakes and enjoy them together.

 If you don't have time for a large meal in the morning, celebrate at night!
 Make sometime special or pick up takeout from your favorite restaurant.
 Take turns talking about your day and encourage your child to share all the new things they learned at school.

 3. Decorate their door